torik42/YaLafi/README.md

 interface, it is described in section
 [Command-line of pure filter](#command-line-of-pure-filter).

-If you use this tool and encounter a bug or have other suggestions for improvement, please leave a note under category [Issues](../../issues), or initiate a pull request.
+If you use this software and encounter a bug or have other suggestions for improvement, please leave a note under category [Issues](../../issues), or initiate a pull request.
 Many thanks in advance.